NCOR-Organization/awesome-ontologies-Keilai/README.md

 ## 🤝 Contributing

 Found a new ontology?
 Let's catch them all.
 Want to improve the descriptions?
 Contributions are welcome!

-Please read the [contributing guidelines](CONTRIBUTING.md).
+Simply add ontology files to the `assets/dump` folder and submit a PR.
+Please read the [contributing guidelines](CONTRIBUTING.md) for details.